tfpk/lifetimekata/exercises/03_lifetime_elision/README.md

 }
 ```

-But unlike Example 1, there are now two input lifetimes!
-The second rule
+But unlike Example 1, we need an output lifetime!
+By the second rule, we can
-only works if we have one input lifetime.
-Therefore, rust considers it an
+only elide the output lifetime if we have exactly one input lifetime.
+Therefore,
-error to elide lifetimes here -- the user has to give more information!
+Rust considers it an error to elide lifetimes here -- the user has to give more
+information!

 ## Exercise: Apply These Rules